almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 ## Background

 This convention was held virtually this year do to the coronavirus.
 The convention took place from August 19-23, 2020.
-Givne that the convention was hosted online, there were some opportunities to network with others, but not as many that you would normally have at an in-person convention.
+Given that the convention was hosted online, there were some opportunities to network with others, but not as many that You would normally have at an in-person convention.

 I have decided to publish my notes online so that I have them for future reference and for others to see what types of workshops were held.

 ## Personal Branding (Workshop) - 2020.08.20

-### What shapes your brand
+### What shapes Your brand

 * everyone and everything
 * be consistent
 * be genuine
 * follow examples

-### Crafting your personal brand
+### Crafting Your personal brand

-* 3 word to describe yourself
+* 3 word to describe Yourself
 * 3 words family and friends
 * 3 words peers/professors